 6. Get regular checkups with your doctor

-A lot of the times, symptoms of cancer can often go undetected and can sometimes be mistaken as common illnesses.
+A lot of the time, symptoms of cancer can often go undetected and can sometimes be mistaken as common illnesses.
 Once cancer cells are present, they will only begin to grow and accelerate in rapid paces.

-This is why getting a regular check-up your doctor is highly advised, especially if you notice anything irregular in your health.
+This is why getting a regular check-up with your doctor is highly advised, especially if you notice anything irregular in your health.
 Early intervention is the best way of beating cancer.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!